tmetsch/puppet-openshift_origin/README.md

 ### broker_auth_plugin

 The authentication plugin to use with the OpenShift OpenShift Broker.
-Supported values are `'mongo'` and `'basic-auth'`
+Supported values are `'mongo'`, `'basic-auth'`, and `'kerberos'`

 ### broker_auth_pub_key